The Immaculate Collection: Background and development

 Lenny Kravitz co-wrote and produced "Justify My Love", one of two new songs recorded for The Immaculate Collection.

-By the end of the 1980s, Madonna had become the biggest female singles artist in history, with the most number-one and top-ten hit songs by a woman in both the United States and the United Kingdom.
-J. Randy Taraborrelli, author of Madonna: An Intimate Biography, noted that a Madonna's greatest hits album was ready by that point, serving as "a proud landmark" of her career which had progressed upwards since she entered the music scene in 1982.
-Following the completion of the 1990 Blond Ambition World Tour, Madonna began preparing the project aimed to be released in time for the year's Christmas season.
+By the end of the 1980s, Madonna had become the biggest female singles artist in history, with more number-one and top-ten hit songs than any other woman in both the United States and the United Kingdom.
+J. Randy Taraborrelli, author of Madonna: An Intimate Biography, noted that Madonna's greatest hits album was warranted by that point, serving as "a proud landmark" in a career that had progressed steadily since she entered the music scene in 1982.
+After completing the 1990 Blond Ambition World Tour, Madonna began preparing the project for release in time for that year's Christmas season.
 On October 13, 1990, Billboard magazine confirmed that Madonna had been working on new material for the album with Shep Pettibone and Lenny Kravitz.

 The Immaculate Collection contains fifteen previously released Madonna singles in chronological order, from "Holiday" (1983) to "Vogue" (1990).
-All of them were reworked using QSound by Pettibone, alongside Goh Hotoda and Michael Hutchinson within a month and a half.
-It became the first album to use QSound, which then was a new technology that gives recordings three-dimensional sound on standard stereo systems.
-Tracks have been edited down from their original lengths to decrease the overall running time.
-Minor alterations and additions have been applied to every track; for example, "Material Girl" has a new outro in place of the original fade-out.
-Pettibone also remixed "Into the Groove", "Like a Prayer", and "Express Yourself", featuring different music productions from their original album versions.
+All of them were reworked using QSound by Pettibone, alongside Goh Hotoda and Michael Hutchinson over a month and a half.
+It became the first album to use QSound, which was then a new technology that gave recordings three-dimensional sound on standard stereo systems.
+The tracks were shortened from their original versions to reduce the album's overall running time.
+Every track received minor alterations or additions; for example, "Material Girl" has a new outro instead of the original fade-out.
+Pettibone also remixed "Into the Groove", "Like a Prayer", and "Express Yourself", with productions that differ from their original album versions.
 Pettibone later commented: